ayanworks/ARNIMA-reactnative-sdk/README.md

 ---

-`didJson`: Json - Identity information as json If don't have pass empty object - {}.
+`didJson`: Json - Identity information as json if you don't have pass empty object - {}.

 ```
 {